ARCAD-Software/iunit-vscode/docs/pages/getting-started.md

 (-sc-)

+>Note
-Note* : For a detailed walkthrough of iUnit, refer to the Visual Studio Code Walkthrough by clicking on Get Started.
+For a detailed walkthrough of iUnit, refer to the Visual Studio Code Walkthrough by clicking on Get Started.

 (-sc-)